 They did their job.

-And they had people getting in their grill in their face coming up to them, pushing them, shoving them.
+And they had people getting in their grill in their face, coming up to them, pushing them, shoving them.

-And it's amazing how prepared they were and how professional they were, and how nobody, as far as I know, got hurt in this thing.
+And how nobody, as far as I know, got hurt in this thing.

-But that but those agitators were the were the small amount.
+But those agitators were the small amount.

 That was not the overwhelming 99%.